 Note: The aim of this question is to determine how likely you think it is that something specific will happen in the future.
-You can rate the likelihood on a scale from 0 to 100, with 0 meaning that an event is completely unlikely and 100 meaning that you are absolutely certain it will happen.
+You can rate the likelihood on a scale from 0 to 100, with 0 meaning that you are absolutely certain an event will not happen and 100 meaning that you are absolutely certain it will happen.
 Use values between the two extremes to moderate the strength of your opinion.
-Please note that your answers to the categories have to add up to 100.
+Please note that your answers have to add up to 100 across all categories.

-- a The rate of deflation (opposite of inflation) will be 12% or higher. - b The rate of deflation (opposite of inflation) will be between 8% and less than 12%. - c The rate of deflation (opposite of inflation) will be between 4% and less than 8%. - d The rate of deflation (opposite of inflation) will be between 2% and less than 4%. - e The rate of deflation (opposite of inflation) will be between 0% and less than 2%. - f The rate of inflation will be between 0% and less than 2%. - g The rate of inflation will be between 2% and less than 4%. - h The rate of inflation will be between 4% and less than 8%. - i The rate of inflation will be between 8% and less than 12%. - j The rate of inflation will be 12% or higher.
+- a The rate of deflation (opposite of inflation) will be 12% or higher. - b The rate of deflation (opposite of inflation) will be between 8% and 12%. - c The rate of deflation (opposite of inflation) will be between 4% and 8%. - d The rate of deflation (opposite of inflation) will be between 2% and 4%. - e The rate of deflation (opposite of inflation) will be between 0% and 2%. - f The rate of inflation will be between 0% and 2%. - g The rate of inflation will be between 2% and 4%. - h The rate of inflation will be between 4% and 8%. - i The rate of inflation will be between 8% and 12%. - j The rate of inflation will be 12% or higher.